abhigyan709/dsalgo/OOPS_CONCEPT/OOP Principles/OOPS_Concepts.md

 # Parameterized Constructor
 If a constructor takes parameters then it would be called as parameterized constructor. class_program_10.py will show the live example!

+# Prameterless & Parameterized Constructor
+If a constructor takes a parameters and if we invoke it with a different number of parameters were missed out or exceeded

+see live example in class_program_11.py